Tartan Table Runners Reviewed: 3 Top Picks for Winter

 Traditional red-and-green tartan reads as Christmas-specific and is difficult to use outside of November through January without the table feeling seasonally mismatched.
 Navy, forest green, charcoal, and camel tartans have a heritage-plaid character that sits comfortably in autumn and winter without triggering holiday associations.
 If you want a runner with a longer usable window, choose a colorway that reads as classic British plaid rather than festive.

-Does the Juliska Country Estate runner require ironing?
+Does the faux-linen table runner require ironing?

 What dinnerware works best with a tartan table runner?